revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

  1.int:

-   - This datatype we can hold only the whole number,including negative numbers but not fractions.
-In Python, there is no limit to how long an integer value can be.
+   - This datatype can hold only the whole number,including negative numbers but not fractions.
+In Python, there is no limit to how long an integer value can be stored.

 **Example** :